 Miscellaneous Sewing tools

 All the above are mostly specific to bags.
-All the sewing tools needed for sewing bags remains the same as those used for general sewing.
+All the sewing tools needed for sewing bags remain the same as those used for general sewing.
 Check out the post on the different types of sewing tools and equipment you need to start your sewing.
 And the different sewing techniques used here.

 Leather sewing kit